 Janine Davila joined St. Christopher’s in 2016 and is the Director of Auxiliary Operations.
 Janine's role includes overseeing summer programs, the bookstore, facility rentals, the dining program including the Saints' Café, and private academic and music tutors.
 Previously, Janine founded J9 Marketing Solutions, an event planning and marketing company for local nonprofits.
 She was also the marketing director of Lewis Ginter Botanical Garden where she initiated the music series “Groovin’ in the Garden” and helped create the GardenFest of Lights.
 Janine earned her bachelor’s in Fine Arts from Virginia Commonwealth University.

 Sharon Dion, Director of Communications

 Sharon Dion joined St. Christopher’s in 2018.
 Sharon’s role encompasses strategic planning and execution of communications and marketing for the school.
 Prior to St. Christopher’s, Sharon was a Director of Brand Strategy at Capital One where she held a variety of marketing and communications leadership positions during her tenure.
 She was also an Account Supervisor at The Martin Agency for over seven years.
 Sharon holds a B.A. in Journalism from the University of Richmond.
-She and her husband, Chris, have three children – two current Saints and one little soon-to-be Saint.
+She and her husband, Chris, have three young Saints.

 Whitney Edwards, Upper School Chaplain